UCL-Biosciences/2025_Biosciences_Computational_Training_Material/workshops/W2_VersionControl_Collaboration_Git/README.md

 And crucially, git requires some learning; do you think it will be worth it based on what you've seen so far?!

 ## Setup Back-up
 If you are having problems with Visual Studio Code, try the [web version](https://vscode.dev/).
 Let it see the files on your machine and it works in a similar way.
+If VSC web doesn't work, pair up with someone and work together on their machine.

 ## What's next?